Suffolk gets record $7.2 million payment from OTB

 "This is a jackpot for Suffolk County taxpayers and a testament to the hard work of the talented women and men of this organization," Suffolk OTB President and CEO Jim LaCarrubba said in a statement.

-OTB is in talks to buy Jake’s 58 from Delaware North, the Buffalo-based company that owns and operates the video lottery casino, for $120 million, officials have said.
+The betting agency is in talks to buy Jake’s 58 from Delaware North, the Buffalo-based company that owns and operates the video-lottery casino, for $120 million, officials have said.

 County Executive Steve Bellone has urged Suffolk OTB to put the brakes on the deal while officials conduct a review.